 Top Uses: Casual

 If you’re looking for a quintessential women’s fleece jacket for camping—or one that you can layer on and under while walking around town—the Patagonia Re-Tool Snap-T Pullover will suit the bill.
 This fleece jacket delivers impressive warmth and comfort while still maintaining some breathability.

 Thanks to the space provided by its boxy cut, you can comfortably wear a couple layers under the Snap-T Pullover.
 Moreover, this fleece fit snugly under a windbreaker or rain jacket.

 Another great feature in this jacket is durability.
 It doesn’t lose its softness easily even after numerous washes.

 It is worth noting, however, that the Snap-T Pullover may not be a good choice for intense activities.
 It’s not quite as breathable as most of its pricier counterparts.
 The cut of the jacket may also restrict movement during intense activity.

-Nonetheless, if you are looking for something to keep yourself warm after a day in mountains, the Patagonia Re-Tool Snap-T Pullover would be a fantastic option.
+Nonetheless, to keep yourself warm after a day in mountains, the Patagonia Re-Tool Snap-T Pullover would be a fantastic option.
 Moreover, it’s available in at least 30 options, so you can easily find one that suits your needs perfectly.

 - Warm and comfortable